rust-random/book/src/guide-rngs.md

 based on theory and observable defects, roughly as follows:

 -   ★☆☆☆☆ = suitable for simple applications but with significant flaws
--   ★★☆☆☆ = good performance in most tests, some issues
+-   ★★☆☆☆ = no major issues in qualitative testing
--   ★★★☆☆ = good performance and theory, no major issues
+-   ★★★☆☆ = good theory, no major issues in qualitative testing
 -   ★★★★★ = cryptographic quality

 ## Cryptographically secure pseudo-random number generators (CSPRNGs)